ulmefors/udacity-nd027-data-warehouse/README.md

 Project submission for Udacity Data Engineering Nanodegree - Data Warehouse

 ## Summary
 This project combines song listen log files with song metadata to facilitate analytics.
 A Redshift cluster is created using the Python SDK and a data pipeline built in Python and SQL prepares a data schema designed for analytics.
 JSON data is copied from an S3 bucket to Redshift staging tables before being inserted into a star schema with fact and dimension tables.
+Analytics queries on the ` songplays` fact table are straightforward, and additional fields can be easily accessed in the four dimension tables `users`, `songs`, `artists`, and `time`.
+A star schema is suitable for this application since denormalization is easy, queries can be kept simple, and aggregations are fast.

 ## Install